-TP has not significantly changed in Skeleton Lake North since 2005 (Tau = 0.11, p = 0.33).
-However, increasing levels since 2014 are evident when visualizing the data (Figure 7).
+TP has significantly increased in Skeleton Lake North since 2005 (Tau = 0.21, p = 0.04).

 Figure 7.
-Monthly total phosphorus (TP) concentrations at Skeleton Lake North measured between June and September over the long term sampling dates between 2005 and 2021 (n = 50).
+Monthly total phosphorus (TP) concentrations at Skeleton Lake North measured between June and September over the long term sampling dates between 2005 and 2022 (n = 54).
 The value closest to the 15th day of the month was chosen to represent the monthly value in cases with multiple monthly samples.